 Materials and Components

 In the process of design, it is necessary to consider the materials used and whether the components are still circulating in the market.
 Some parts are difficult to find that are time-consuming and expensive.
 It is recommended to use some more common components for replacement.
 Therefore, the PCB designer must be experienced and knowledgeable about the entire PCB assembly industry.
 MOKO has a professional PCB design and component procurement team.
 Our professional knowledge and complete procurement chain allow us to select the most suitable materials and components for customers’ projects, and provide the most reliable PCB design within the customer’s budget.
+In addition, you can check out our other blog to know more information about PCB materials: https://www.mokotechnology.com/pcb-material/

 PCB design must consider the order of component placement.
 Properly organizing component positions can reduce the required assembly steps, improve efficiency and reduce costs.
 Our recommended placement order is connectors, power circuits, precision circuits, critical circuits, and lastly the rest of the components.
 In addition, we should also notice that excessive heat dissipation from the PCB can degrade performance.
 When designing the PCB layout, consider which components will dissipate the most heat, keep critical components away from high-heat components, and then consider adding heat sinks and cooling fans to lower the component temperature.
 If there are multiple components that generate heat, these components need to be distributed in different locations, and they cannot be concentrated in one location.
 On the other hand, the direction of placing the components also needs to be considered.
 Generally, similar components are recommended to be placed in the same direction, which is conducive to improving the efficiency of welding and reducing errors.
 It should be noted that the parts should not be placed on the solder side of the PCB, but should be placed behind the plated through-hole parts.